Image

 Aggressive Negotiation and Trial Preparation

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Vernon County, MO
+Manslaughter Defense Strategies in Vernon County, MO

 A manslaughter charge in Vernon County, MO is serious, but it is far from automatic.
 There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.

-• Unlawful Search and Seizure: If police crossed the line when gathering evidence, that evidence could be thrown out.
+• Illegal Searches or Seizures: If police crossed the line when gathering evidence, that evidence could be thrown out.

-• No Criminal Negligence: Certain charges require proof of more than ordinary carelessness; without it, the case may be weakened.
+• Absence of Criminal Negligence: Certain charges require proof of more than ordinary carelessness; without it, the case may be weakened.

-• Causation Problems: Just because you were involved doesn’t mean you caused the death.
-If other factors played a role, that can create reasonable doubt or lead to reduced charges.
+• Causation Problems: Being involved isn’t the same as being responsible.
+If other factors played a role, that can create reasonable doubt.

-At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.
+At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.

 View Service Areas